muhammad-tamim/css-notes/README.md

 ## 3. Cascading order and Specificity
 ### 3.1.
 Cascading Order
-The cascading order determines which style sheet apply to the html based on priority.
+The cascading order determines which style sheet apply to the html based on priority / or importance.
 - 1st priority = Inline CSS
 - 2nd priority = Internal CSS
 - 3rd priority = External CSS